 The changing role of HR needs to work with data-backed insights to strengthen the case for diversity and inclusion.
 Therefore, a clearly communicated plan and the active incorporation of D&I into the selection and training of managers will enable to address the same qualities in leadership roles.

 Apart from the leadership of it all, the major shift into remote and hybrid working has also significantly impacted efforts in diversity, equity and inclusion.
-With teams being so widely distributed, HR must be more intentional in maintaining the equity agenda.
-Getting rid of the geographical barriers that prohibits the pooling in of talent would be one of the major ways to create a positive impact on hiring.
+With teams being so widely distributed, the changing role of HR must be more intentional in maintaining the equity agenda.
+Getting rid of the geographical barriers that prohibits the talent pool would be one of the major ways to create a positive impact on hiring and candidate experience.

 4. After going hybrid, there’s no going back

 Hybridity and flexibility have been the heroes of the pandemic.
 But the fact remains that most of us never really reimagined the workplace in the hybrid setting, but only repackaged the physical office setting to a digital one - thus being inconsistent in our efforts to create an equitable hybrid work experience.
-Therefore, the emerging HR trends for 2022 will see a re-engineering of HR operating structures into models that are cloud-based and more intentional in re-orienting to asynchronous operating models.
+Therefore, the emerging HR trends for 2023 will see a re-engineering of HR operating structures into HR structure models 2023 that are cloud-based and more intentional in re-orienting to asynchronous operating models.

 The latest trend in HR practices is that it will no longer be a one-size-fits-all approach.
 Employees have consistently called for more flexibility, and HR has refocused its approach to creating a company experience that is employee-centric.
 The pandemic showed employers the hard truth that different employees have different needs.
 And in order to have the advantage in an extremely talent-driven market, organizations will need to offer employees with the autonomy to follow the workplace model that suits their needs.